 When outlets are sparsely provided, occupants are inclined to use extension cords and other drug-store devices in ways that may overload circuits and create fire hazards.

-Another common shortfall of older systems is inadequate size of the main service.
+Another common shortfall of older systems is the inadequate size of the main service.
 Homes built before the mid-1950s were not designed for the myriad power demands we currently take for granted – i.e. dishwashers, garbage disposals, hair dryers, air conditioners, etc. In very old systems, especially those with fuses, overloading is common and upgrading the main panel is essential.
 Since your home was moved only 30 years ago, panel upgrades have probably taken place.

 If you hired a home inspector prior to purchasing this home, evidence of its age should have been discovered.
 Regardless of renovations, signs of vintage should be apparent to a qualified inspector.
 If you did not have a pre-purchase inspection, you made a major mistake – one that should now be corrected.
-A certified Atlanta electrician can evaluate your home wiring for problems that may arise due to inadequate grounding of your electrical system.
+A certified Atlanta electrician can evaluate your home wiring for problems that may arise due to the inadequate grounding of your electrical system.